davidly/m68/README.md

 system calls into the m68 emulator via the Trap insruction.
 It's required to link these two object files with yor C apps for them to link and run.

+m68 can also load and run CP/M 68K .68k binary files.
+The cpm folder has the Digital Research C compiler, assembler, and linker along with some sample .c and .s apps that can be built and run.

 usage: M68 <M68 arguments> <elf_executable> <app arguments>

        arguments:    -e     just show information about the elf executable; don't actually run it